cookiesncream716/helloWorld2/README.md

 }).done()
 ```

-Now it is time to start on the 4 stages.
+Now it is time to start on the next 4 stages.

-### STAGE 1 - Display the text "Hello World" in the plugin space
+### STAGE 2 - Display the text "Hello World" in the plugin space

 * Inside of the build method, create the greeting Hello World by using the Text property of Gem.
 Here, it will have a label of greeting so it can be styled differently from the text that will be coming up in a later step.